MishaConway/ecto_shortcuts/README.md

 ## Installation

-If [available in Hex](https://hex.pm/docs/publish), the package can be installed as:
+This code is available in Hex at (https://hex.pm/packages/ecto_shortcuts) and can be installed as:

   Add `ecto_shortcuts` to your list of dependencies in `mix.exs`: